gabibbo97/nats-replay/README.md

 - **bind_address**: where to bind the sending socket (default: `0.0.0.0:0`)
 - **send_address**: where to send the received packets
 - **sock_broadcast**: sets `SO_BROADCAST` on the socket

+### Info mode

+In this mode the system will show data for a given stream